top of page

 The Rite of Passage Process

-Our retreats flow with the four basic stages of a rite of passage:
+Our retreats flow with the four basic stages of a rite of passage, as defined by Arnold van Gennep:

 separation, preparation, threshold, and re-integration.